majames/algorithm-coffee/README.md

-Basic Algorithms Implemented in Coffee Script taken from K&R
+Basic Algorithms Implemented in Coffee Script.

+Algorithms are based from examples in: 'Introduction to Alogorithms 3rd Edition'